 Phase 1: Hard data is collected from each farmer on three fields over three years.
 Field to Market Canada compares this data to baseline metrics of land-use efficiency, soil conservation, greenhouse gas emissions, energy use, and soil carbon.

 Phase 2: Avena staff, farmers, food manufacturers, researchers and civil societies explore systems and technologies that have the potential to improve soil health.

 This phase includes intercropping and cover cropping experimental field plots.
-Soil testing will be used to identify any increases in free carbon during the crop year and over the winter.

 Phase 3: Living Labs or field crop trials will be initiated depending on the benefits identified in the intercropping and cover cropping experimental plot trials.